-David earned a B.S.E.E. degree from the University of Southern California and an M.B.A. from the Harvard Business School.
+David earned a B.S. degree in Electrical and Electronics Engineering from the University of Southern California and an MBA from the Harvard Business School.

-He serves on the University of Southern California Engineering School's Board of Counselors, the Engineering School Dean's industry advisory board as well as several non-profit boards.
+David serves on the University of Southern California Engineering School's Board of Counselors, the Engineering School Dean's industry advisory board as well as several non-profit boards.

 Board & Advisor Roles (4)Update

 |Jul 13, 2009||TechCrunch - Vindicia Bags Another $7.5 Million In Funding|